Credit: NEW YORK YANKEES. ALL RIGHTS RESERVED

 Batavia, just 45 minutes from Buffalo, is one of the smallest cities in the country to host a professional baseball team.
 The Batavia Muckdogs play in the New York–Penn League at Dwyer Stadium and are the Short-Season Class-A affiliate of the Miami Marlins.
 The team name pays tribute to the regions’ mucklands—fertile soils that grow onions (nearby Elba calls itself “The Onion Capital of the World”)—and the feral dogs that may have roamed said mucklands before farmers tamed the land.

-Frontier Field will host 70 home games in the 2018 season for the Rochester Red Wings, an International League team and the top minor league affiliate of the Minnesota Twins.
-Summer holiday home games will be held on Memorial Day, Independence Day, and Labor Day.
+Frontier Field will host 70 home games in the 2019 season for the Rochester Red Wings, an International League team and the top minor league affiliate of the Minnesota Twins.
+Summer holiday home games will be held on Memorial Day and Labor Day.
 On Thursdays this season, the team will transform into the “Rochester Plates” for home games, as a tribute to Rochester’s local delicacy, the “Garbage Plate”, a beloved dish with home fries, french fries, macaroni salad, and baked beans topped with meats, spicy mustard, chopped onions, and hot sauce.

-Before and after the game: From Red Wings to Dancing Wings, explore the Dancing Wings Butterfly Garden at the Strong National Museum of Play, where kids can also sit on the stoop from Sesame Street and play “supermarket” in a toddler-sized Wegman’s.
-The whole family is welcome at Genesee Brewing Company, celebrating its 140th anniversary in 2018.
+Before and after the game: From Red Wings to Dancing Wings, explore the Dancing Wings Butterfly Garden at The Strong Museum, where kids can also sit on the stoop from Sesame Street and play “supermarket” in a toddler-sized Wegman’s.
+The whole family is welcome at Genesee Brewing Company, founded more than 140 years ago.

 Before and after the game: Grab lunch or dinner at nearby restaurants like Curley’s Restaurant (tavern food and traditional Italian), The Sunset (fine-dining in a casual setting), or Parker’s Grille (with plenty of finger food for picky eaters).
 From Auburn, the Finger Lakes are at your fingertips—the Cayuga Lake Wine Trail, water sports on Owasco Lake, and fishing tours by Upstate Guide Services Inc. are just the beginning.